 Galileo at home

 During days filled with distance learning, kids are eager to use their brains and bodies in different ways.
 That’s where Galileo At Home comes in.
-All the joyful learning of Camp Galileo in your own (or your pod buddy’s) backyard, Galileo At Home serves up hours of fun, enriching activities that build innovation skills and boost kids’ creative confidence—all while giving their grownups a much-deserved break.
+Galileo At Home serves up hours of fun, enriching activities that build innovation skills and boost kids’ creative confidence—in your own (or your buddy’s) backyard—all while giving their grownups a much-deserved break.

-All you need is a pod of 2–8 kids in K–5th grades and a little outdoor space.
-We’ll do the rest.
-For 3 hours a day, 3 days a week, 4 weeks in a row, an experienced, dedicated Galileo staffer will arrive to lead kids in collaborative games, hands-on activities and engaging projects focused on innovation (plus some homework help, if you like).
-It’s like a little slice of camp magic, designed just for your pod, delivered right to your pad.
+Our Galileo staffer will bring the magic to you, whether it’s 2 of your own kids, a pod of 8 kids you’ve formed with other families, or anything in between!
+We’ve designed this to flex to your family’s needs.
+All you need to provide are the kids and a little outdoor space, and we’ll do the rest.
+You can choose the schedule that works best for you (3 hours a day, 3, 4 or 5 days a week, 2 weeks in a row), and an experienced, dedicated Galileo staffer will arrive to lead kids in collaborative games, hands-on activities and engaging projects focused on innovation (plus some homework help, if you like).
+It’s like a little slice of Galileo magic, designed just for your pod or your family, delivered right to your pad.

 THERE'S NO PLACE LIKE (AT) HOME